For Agents & Automated Systems

 curl -I https://sigmagrid.app/mcp.json

-curl https://api.sigmagrid.app/health
+curl https://api.sigmagrid.app/v1/validate

 curl https://api.sigmagrid.app/v1/signals/SPY